 - Arranging regular testing for electrical equipment.

-- Coordinating ad planning events for the entire company; such as, Christmas party, annual ball etc.
+- Coordinating and planning events for the entire company such as Christmas parties, annual balls, etc

 - Preparing presentations or letters for managers and executives within the company.